isomerpages/nlb-biblioasia/_holding-area/Forgotten Heroes of the Malaya Cup (1921–1941).md

 #### **The Beginnings of the HMS Malaya Cup**

 The game of association football (or football as it is better known today) was established in Singapore in 1889.
 Maritime or marine engineers, soldiers from the 58th Northamptonshire Regiment (known as the Steelbacks) and members of the Singapore Cricket Club (SCC) were the first devotees.
 By 1891, 30 years before the Malaya Cup began, interest in the sport had swelled considerably.
 There were 24 football teams recorded, including one each from the Straits Chinese Recreation Club (SCRC) and the Singapore Recreation Club (SRC).
-However, there was no official organising body for the game until the Singapore Football Association was established in 1892.[^1]
+However, there was no official organising body for the game until the Singapore Football Association was established in 1892. (renamed Singapore Amateur Football Association in 1929 and then Football Association of Singapore in 1966).[^1]

 The Malaya Cup was formed after Captain H.T.
 Buller of the HMS _Malaya_ donated two silver challenge trophies for football and rugby.[^2] The battleship was visiting the region to acknowledge the contributions of Malayans to the war effort.[^3] It arrived in Singapore on 29 January 1921 via Port Swettenham (now Port Klang), and the crew played friendly football matches against the five teams in the Singapore Football Association League: the Staffordshire Regiment (Army), Singapore Chinese Football Association (SCFA), the SCC, the SRC and Sea Defences (troops manning the coastal defences).